 - integrating animals into land management, including grazing animals, birds, beneficial insects or keystone species, such as earthworms.

-More information about the fundamentals of soil health is available in this training, which was offered online by NMSU’s Cooperative Extension Service during the fall of 2020.
-(To access the free training, simply click on the bulleted “Soil Health Workshop” hyperlink.)
+More information about the fundamentals of soil health is available in this training led by NMSU’s Cooperative Extension Service.
+To access the training, click on the bulleted “Soil Health Workshop” hyperlink.